jangroth/aws-certification-notes/devops-engineer-professional.md

 template.
 All the resources included in each stack are defined by the stack set's AWS CloudFormation template.
 As you create the stack set, you specify the template to use, as well as any parameters and capabilities that template requires.
+* Can roll out from Organizations master account
+  * To all accounts
+  * to all accounts of an OU

 ##### Concept
 * Stack sets are created in a region of an administrator account